Step-Parent Adoption Laws in California

 There are some documents you will be asked to produce during the investigation, including:

-• Certified copy of your step-child’s birth certificate;
+• Certified copy of your step-child’s birth certificate

-• Certified copy of your marriage license;
+• Certified copy of your marriage license

-• Certified copy of your birth certificate; and
+• Certified copy of your birth certificate

-• If either spouse has a prior marriage, then a copy of the dissolution order.
+• If either spouse has a prior marriage, then a copy of the dissolution order

 Securing Biological Parent's Consent is Important